jmon828/jmon828/README.md

 ## Introduction

-I am a current Cybersecurity student with a profound interest in technology and dedication to solving complex problems.
+I am a cybersecurity student with a strong passion for technology and a drive to solve complex security challenges.
+My goal is to apply my skills in threat detection and incident response to protect critical systems.

 ## Objective
-My journey in my previous position as a IT Help Desk Technician has led me to extend my knowledge & passion for cybersecurity, and I am now eager to transition into field of Cybersecurity, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+With a strong foundation in IT support as a Help Desk Technician, I have developed a deep passion for cybersecurity and a drive to expand my expertise in threat detection and incident response.
+I am eager to transition into cybersecurity, leveraging my technical skills and analytical mindset to contribute as a Tier 1 SOC Analyst in a dynamic Security Operations Center

 ## Skills